euphonie/study-notes/Engineering Tools/Cloud/GCP/GCE.md

 - Memory
 - GPUs (available in many GCP zones)
 - Persistent Storage
-	- Standard
+	- Standard.
+Default
 	- SSD
-		- There's an option of using local SSD storage but it's volatile and it's removed when the VM terminates.
+		- There's an option of using local SSD storage for scratch space but it's volatile and it's removed when the VM terminates.
+			- Scratch space is space on a disk dedicated to temporary user data
+- BB

 Contains: